Why Most Budgets Fail and How the 50/30/20 Rule Fixes It

 Tracking Tools and Apps

-• Mint: Free app that automatically categorizes transactions
+• Mint: Free app that tracks your spending automatically and helps you stay within budget.

-• Banking Apps: Many banks now offer built-in budgeting features
+• Banking Apps: Many banks now include built in budgeting features to help track your expenses in real time.

 Choose the method that works best for you.
 The best budget is one you'll actually follow consistently.